ArtemeeSenin/examples-playground/README.md

 ## Todo

-- [x] Create bash script for adding new page
+- [x] Create shell script for adding new page